MegaMosquito/achatina/README.md

  * create a cryptographic signing key (if your environment does not have keys handy, you can optionally use `hzn key create ...` for this)

- * run: `make publish-all-services`
+ * run: `make publish-all-services` to publish all of the services, for all of the examples, for all of the supported architectures

- * if you wish to deploy using patterns, run: `make publish-all-patterns`
+ * if you wish to deploy using patterns, run: `make publish-all-patterns` to publish all of the supported deployment patterns for all of the examples

- * if you wish to deploy using policies, run: `make publish-all-policies`
+ * if you wish to deploy using policies, run: `make publish-all-policies` to publish all of the provided business/deployment policies for all of the examples

 ### Register your Edge Machines